abhinav-nath/design-patterns/src/main/java/com/codecafe/designpatterns/behavioral/command/command-pattern.md

 Specifically, the invoker object is a higher-order function of which the command object is a first-class argument.

-1. Command declares an interface for all commands, providing a simple execute() method which asks the Receiver of the command to carry out an operation.
+1. `Command` declares an interface for all commands, providing a simple `execute()` method which asks the `Receiver` of the command to carry out an operation.

-2. The Receiver has the knowledge of what to do to carry out the request.
+2. The `Receiver` has the knowledge of what to do to carry out the request.

-3. The Invoker holds a command and can get the Command to execute a request by calling the execute method.
+3. The `Invoker` holds a command and can get the Command to execute a request by calling the execute method.

-4. The Client creates ConcreteCommands and sets a Receiver for the command.
+4. The `Client` creates `ConcreteCommand`s and sets a `Receiver` for the command.

-5. The ConcreteCommand defines a binding between the action and the receiver.
+5. The `ConcreteCommand` defines a binding between the action and the receiver.

-6. When the Invoker calls execute the ConcreteCommand will run one or more actions on the Receiver.
+6. When the `Invoker` calls `execute()`, the `ConcreteCommand` will run one or more actions on the `Receiver`.

 > Think of a command in a metaphorical sense; a trained soldier is given a command by his/her commanding officer, and on demand the soldier executes this command.